subjectId: 690245 visibleTabCount: 8

 Larry Taylor

-Mr. Taylor was printing coordinator and office manager for the Chelsea Music Service, Inc. In his position he handled the music for such popular shows as The Phantom of the Opera, Cats, Les Miserables and many others.
-He also served as music librarian for such artists as Liza Minelli, Chita Rivera, Dolly Dawn and Roberta Peters.
-He died in March 1991.
+Larry Taylor was born in Akron, Ohio in 1946.
+He grew up in Anaheim, California then moved to New York City in 1966.
+In his early career, he toured with Dorothy Collins, Gig Young and others.
+Taylor later performed as one of Judy Garland's back-up singers during her last New York appearance.
+Taylor transitioned from a singing career to become the printing coordinator and office manager for the Chelsea Music Service, Inc. In his position, he handled the music for many popular shows, including The Phantom of the Opera, Cats, and Les Miserables.
+He also served as music librarian for such artists as Liza Minelli, Chita Rivera, Dolly Dawn, and Roberta Peters.
+Taylor died in March of 1991.

 Billy Matthews